johnttaylor/nqbp2/README.md

 - Full dependency checking and incremental builds
 - Command line based
 - Supporting many Compiler toolchains
-- Source code resusablilty, i.e. NQBP assumes that code is/will be shared across many rojects.
+- Source code resusablilty, i.e. NQBP assumes that code is/will be shared across many projects.
-- Resusablilty of Compiler toolchains, i.e once a particular compiler toolchain has beencreated/defined - it can be reused across an unlimited number of projects.
+- Resusablilty of Compiler toolchains, i.e once a particular compiler toolchain has been created/defined - it can be reused across an unlimited number of projects.
 - Very effective on all sizes of projects